Dhimal: Ethnicity and language

 They are an indigenous group of Nepal and belong to Sino-Tibetan group.
 They are culturally close to Limbu and Koch of Terai and of the northern hills.

-Dhimals consider themselves of Kirati descent.
-They consider the Limbu, the Rai of the hills and the Mech, and Koch people of the tarai as their brethren.
+Dhimals consider themselves of Limbu descent.
+They consider the Limbu and the Mech, and Koch people of the tarai as their brethren.

 According to Hodgson the Mech, Bodo, Koch and Dhimal tribes are of the same race; however, comparison of language does not support so close a connection, he added.
 He stated that "… but it is difficult to suppose the Bodo and Dhimal languages other than primitive".
 He also stated that the Dhimals are "… nomadic cultivators of wild.
 For ages transcending memory or tradition, they have passed beyond the savage or hunter state, and also beyond the herdsman's state, and have advanced to the third or agricultural grade of social progress, but so as to indicate a not entirely broken connection with the precedent condition of things … They never cultivate the same field beyond the second year, or remain in the same village beyond from four to six years".
 He again identified the barter system for the few things which they require and do not produce themselves.

+Language

-The Dhimal language is part of the Sino-Tibetan family.
-It is closely related to another aboriginal language of the Himalayas, Toto.
+Dhimal people speak Dhimal language which is part of the Sino-Tibetan family.
+According to the census of 2021 there are 20,583 speakers of Dhimal language.
+It has its own script called Dham script.
+There is an eastern and western dialect, which are separated by the Kankai River.
+It is also closely related to another aboriginal language of the Himalayas called Toto.